krishukr/telegram-cjk-search-bot/README.md

 1. export the messages in JSON format.
 1. place the `result.json` in `./history` .
-1. `docker compose run bot /app/import`
+1. `docker compose run --rm bot /app/import`
 1. wait patiently :)

 Since there is no documents for exported messages, anything can happen during this process.